Service Industry Job-Related Injuries

 Service jobs, such as food workers, law enforcement, and janitors, are becoming a bigger part of the workforce, not just in Minnesota, but throughout the country.
 Because these jobs are so diverse, they can put workers at risk of suffering a variety of injuries that can have lifelong consequences.

 At Fields Law Firm, we recognize that the workforce is changing, and we believe that all workers who get hurt on the job should get advice and information from a trusted source.
 If you work in the service industry and suffered a job-related injury, we’re here to help.
 Just dial 1-888-343-5375 or complete our free form.

 Workers in the service industry may be at risk of suffering injuries that include:

 Cooks, bakers, servers, and other food service workers often work around hot stoves, boiling water, and more.
 If they come into contact with hot items in the kitchen or dining area, they can suffer burns and scalds that require weeks or even months to heal.

 - Repetitive Stress Injuries

 Nursing aides, janitors, and other support staff frequently perform the same routines and muscle movements as they go about their daily work.
 Over time, joints and muscles can break down and cause painful injuries, making it impossible to work.

 Police officers and security guards may be at risk of violence, including assaults, stabbings, and even gunshot wounds.
 These injuries can be life threatening and require expensive and long-term medical care.

 No matter what type of job you do, if you suffered an on-the-job injury, the attorneys at Fields Law want to help you.
-There’s no appointment necessary to speak with us – just pick up the phone and call our office.
+There’s no appointment necessary to speak with us – just pick up the phone and call our workplace injury law firm.
 We’re available 24/7 to answer your questions.